-We provide grant support to this hospital through Women and Health Alliance International (WAHA).
+We provide grant support to these hospitals through Women and Health Alliance International (WAHA).

 How will this help women in Liberia?

-Family Medical Hospital in Monrovia, Liberia’s capital, provides basic fistula care services with up to six beds available for fistula patients.
+Family Medical Center in Monrovia, Liberia’s capital, provides basic fistula care services with up to six beds available for fistula patients.
 However, the Ebola crisis temporarily halted all fistula activities at the hospital.
-Liberia has since been declared Ebola-free several times by WHO; however, each time new cases of Ebola emerged, presenting an ongoing challenge.
-This project is helping the hospital resume and expand its fistula services, which will be vital in responding to the expected increase in new cases.
-Funding supports the purchase of new equipment, training for local staff from WAHA’s expert surgeons, patient outreach and mobilization, and surgeries for 150 women.
-It is our hope that this project will help the fistula unit get back on its feet and pave the way for the availability of continued fistula care in Liberia.
+Liberia has since been declared Ebola-free several times by the World Health Organization; however, each time new cases of Ebola emerged, presenting an ongoing challenge.
+This project was designed to help the fistula unit get back on its feet and pave the way for the availability of continued fistula care in Liberia.

 Where is Liberia?